(lir a GLOO tide)

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Plasma glucose, HbA1c; renal function; signs/symptoms of pancreatitis; emergence of worsening depression, suicidal thoughts/behavior, changes in behavior; heart rate
+Plasma glucose, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]); renal function; signs/symptoms of pancreatitis; emergence of worsening depression, suicidal thoughts/behavior, changes in behavior; heart rate

 Pregnancy Risk Factor